MICHAEL HANSON

 4.29.23 Deschutes River

 His first night in a tent.
-Fuck, I hope I don't forget this.
+I hope I don't forget this.